LeakyAbstractions/blog/quotes/_posts/2011-02-14-user-expectations.md

   author: Esther Schindler
 ---

-Microsoft's biggest and most dangerous contribution to the software industry may be the degree to which it has lowered user expectations.
+Microsoft’s biggest and most dangerous contribution to the software industry may be the degree to which it has lowered user expectations.